timmywil/panzoom/README.md

     event.preventDefault()
   }
 })
-// Do nothing (this probably breaks things on mobile tho) Panzoom(elem, {
+// Do nothing.
+// This can change dragging behavior on mobile.
+Panzoom(elem, {
   handleStartEvent: () => {}
 })